Ean-Warrick-Solo-Projects/sphinx-template/source/Page1/index.rst

 **Thesis:** Utilizing data validation and data verification within the server-client model to protect against potentially harmful client input.

-* Introduction

-    * The client-server model
+    * Introduction: The client-server model

 The client-server model is the basis in which a server communicates to many clients [#F1]_.
-We utilize this model in our everyday lives, with our laptops, phones and smart devices playing the role of the client: requesting data from servers.
+When using technology devices on the internet, usually the device plays the role of the client.
+As example, gamers use this when playing online multiplayer games.
+Online gamers, who are the client, send information of their inputs to the server which the server sends back information back to all of the clients, such as opponent player location and the game state.

     * Why to use the client-server model